bklusas/hello_world/README.md

 Ohh also, my favorite cat is the British Shorthair.

 Also to prove my fallibility, I just failed to title my file correctly, so when going through the github tutorial my issue didn't automatically close.
+I did this twice, because github issue numbering system.